Impact of Passive VR Versus Active VR on Heat Pain Thresholds and Pressure Pain Thresholds

 Detailed Description

 Virtual reality (VR) is an emerging, non-pharmaceutical intervention used to reduce perceived pain and anxiety in patients.
 VR's effect on pain and anxiety on patients is well-studied as is how VR games improve recalled pain and anxiety in pediatric burn and bone-fracture patients undergoing painful medical procedures.
 However, how differences in VR application construction (such as passive play vs. active play) impact patient perception of pain and anxiety is not well understood.
-In this study, we will measure the impact of passive vs. active VR applications on heat pain threshold (HPT) and immediate vs. recalled pain and anxiety levels.
+In this study, we will measure the impact of passive vs. active VR applications on heat pain threshold (HPT) and pressure pain threshold (PPT), and immediate vs. recalled pain and anxiety levels.